Photo: Linda Dodge

 Downloadable photos are available for use in print and on the web.

-Recent premieres include Double Concerto for two pianos and orchestra, commissioned by the South Carolina Philharmonic with funds provided by the National Endowment for the Arts, and Magna Mysteria for soprano, chorus, and chamber orchestra, with soprano soloist Martha Guth.
-In 2009, Rogers's alto saxophone concerto The Rivers was featured at the World Saxophone Congress in Thailand.
-The work was jointly commissioned by a consortium of seven universities.
-In March 2013, Narragansett received its world premiere at the College Band Directors National Association national conference, performed by the University of South Carolina Wind Ensemble, Rebecca Phillips, conductor.
-And Rogers's string quartet, Book of Concord, will receive its premiere in July 2013 at the Chamber Music Conference and Composers Forum of the East in Bennington, VT.
+In 2009, Rogers's alto saxophone concerto The Rivers, a work jointly commissioned by a consortium of seven universities, was featured at the World Saxophone Congress in Thailand.
+Recent premieres include Double Concerto for two pianos and orchestra, and The Passing Sun for orchestra, both commissioned by the South Carolina Philharmonic; and Magna Mysteria for soprano, chorus, and chamber orchestra, with soprano soloist Martha Guth.
+Rogers's string quartet, Book of Concord, received its premiere in July 2013 at the Chamber Music Conference and Composers Forum of the East in Bennington, VT.
 The work was commissioned by the conference through the Jacob Glick Fund.